VIRTUES & VICES: Lost … and Found?

 The visualization of Prudence in Andrea della Robbia’s terracotta sculpture may be enigmatic to most of us, but was readily decipherable for centuries.
 Two-faced Lady Prudence is equipped for deliberation and astute decision-making.
 With her mirror, she knows herself; she can look ahead and behind.
 With the backward-looking visage of a wise and experienced old man, Prudence can learn from the past, drawing on the experience of tradition.
 And the snake?
 Likely in reference to Jesus’s injunction in Matthew’s gospel: “Therefore be wise as serpents and harmless as doves” (10:16).

-Part 1: Framing the virtues by the early philosophers and theologians
+PART 1: Framing the virtues by the early philosophers and theologians

 Prudence is not the only virtue that has been largely erased from mind and tongue.
 Prudence never operated as a singleton, but always in a matrix.